-Lisa Marie Presley hospitalised after heart attack, US media says
+Lisa Marie Presley, daughter of Elvis, in hospital after heart attack

 The singer, 54, was found unresponsive at her home in Calabasas, California, sources told US outlet TMZ.

-The LA County Fire Department told CNN that emergency responders had been dispatched to an address in the city.
+The LA County Fire Department told CNN emergency responders had been sent to an address in the city.
+They declined to say who the patient was.

-But they declined to confirm the name of the patient, who they said was rushed to hospital.

-Sources close to the star told TMZ that Presley had suffered a "full arrest" before a bystander administered epinephrine - commonly known as adrenaline - to help her regain a pulse.
+Sources close to the star told TMZ that Lisa Marie Presley had suffered a "full arrest" before a bystander administered epinephrine - commonly known as adrenaline - to help her regain a pulse.
 Her current condition is unclear.

-Presley's agent refused to comment on the reports, but US media said her mother Priscilla was seen arriving at the West Hills hospital in Los Angeles.
+Presley's agent refused to comment on the reports, but US media said her mother was seen arriving at the West Hills hospital in Los Angeles.

 Born in 1968, Lisa Marie went on to follow in her father's footsteps and forged a career in music.
 The star released three albums, with her 2003 debut studio album selling hundreds of thousands of copies and receiving generally positive reviews.